marcuswkl/marcuswkl/README.md

 - **WebLaunch 2020 HTML Workshop by Sunway Tech Club** - HTML

-All of the repos can be found in my GitHub.
+All of the repositories can be found in my GitHub.

 <!--
 **marcuswkl/marcuswkl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.